 NOTE: Chromebooks, iPads, and phones may be helpful in completing course requirements, but are not typically sufficient nor recommended as the primary device for completing academic course work.
 Most courses will require features only available on a traditional Windows or Apple computer.

-• Students using Apple computers are strongly urged to have access to Microsoft Word since written assignments are to be submitted as a Word.doc.
+• Students using Apple computers are strongly urged to have access to Microsoft Word or Power Point (PPT) since written assignments are to be submitted as a Word.doc or PPT.

 Microsoft Office Download